-AACSB: Analytic AACSB: Reflective Thinking AICPA BB: Critical Thinking Blooms: Analyze Learning Objective: 02-01 Explain the concept of basis and adjusted basis and describe the cost recovery methods used under the tax law to recover the cost of personal property; real property; intangible assets; and natural resources.
-Level of Difficulty: 1 Easy
+AACSB: Analytical Thinking AACSB: Reflective Thinking AICPA: BB Critical Thinking

+Learning Objective: 02-01 Explain the concept of basis and adjusted basis and describe the cost recovery methods used under the tax law to recover the cost of personal property, real property, intangible assets, and natural resources.

-78. Flax, LLC purchased only one asset during 2013.
-It placed in service a computer (5-year property) on January 16 with a basis of \$14,000.
-Calculate the maximum depreciation expense (ignoring §179 and bonus depreciation).
+82. Flax, LLC purchased only one asset this year.
+Flax placed in service a computer (5-year property) on January 16 with a basis of \$14,000.
+Calculate the maximum depreciation expense (ignoring \$179 and bonus depreciation).

 Feedback: The asset's recovery period is 5 years and the half-year convention applies since less than 40 percent of the property was placed in service during the fourth quarter.
-The calculation is $14,000 \times .2 = 2,800$.
+The calculation is $$14,000 \times .2 = $2,800$ .

-AACSB: Analytic AACSB: Reflective Thinking AICPA BB: Critical Thinking Blooms: Analyze Learning Objective: 02-02 Determine the applicable cost recovery (depreciation) life; method; and convention for tangible personal and real property and calculate the deduction allowable under basic MACRS.
-Level of Difficulty: 1 Easy
+AACSB: Analytical Thinking AACSB: Reflective Thinking AICPA: BB Critical Thinking Blooms: Analyze

+Learning Objective: 02-02 Determine the applicable cost recovery (depreciation) life, method, and convention for tangible personal and real property and calculate the deduction allowable under basic MACRS.

-79. Roth, LLC purchased only one asset during the current year.
-It placed in service computer equipment (5-year property) on November 1st with a basis of \$42,500.
+83. Roth, LLC purchased only one asset during the current year.
+Roth placed in service computer equipment (5-year property) on November 1st with a basis of \$42,500.
 Calculate the maximum depreciation expense (ignoring \$179 and bonus depreciation).

 Feedback: The asset's recovery period is 5 years and the mid-quarter convention applies since more than 40 percent of the property was placed in service during the fourth quarter.
-The calculation is $42,500 \times .05 = 2,125$.
+The calculation is $$42,500 \times .05 = $2,125$ .

+AACSB: Analytical Thinking

-AACSB: Analytic AACSB: Reflective Thinking AICPA BB: Critical Thinking Blooms: Analyze Learning Objective: 02-02 Determine the applicable cost recovery (depreciation) life; method; and convention for tangible personal and real property and calculate the deduction allowable under basic MACRS.
-Level of Difficulty: 1 Easy
+Learning Objective: 02-02 Determine the applicable cost recovery (depreciation) life, method, and convention for tangible personal and real property and calculate the deduction allowable under basic MACRS.

-80. Eddie purchased only one asset during the current year.
-It placed in service furniture (7-year property) on May 1st with a basis of \$26,500.
-Calculate the maximum depreciation expense, rounded to the nearest whole number (ignoring \$179 and bonus depreciation).
+84. Eddie purchased only one asset during the current year.
+Eddie placed in service furniture (7-year property) on May 1st with a basis of \$26,500.
+Calculate the maximum depreciation expense, rounded to the nearest whole number (ignoring §179 and bonus depreciation).

 Feedback: The asset's recovery period is 7 years and the half-year convention applies since less than 40 percent of the property was placed in service during the fourth quarter.
-The calculation is $26,500 \times .1429 = 3,787$.
+The calculation is $$26,500 \times .1429 = $3,787$ .

-AACSB: Analytic AACSB: Reflective Thinking AICPA BB: Critical Thinking Blooms: Analyze Learning Objective: 02-02 Determine the applicable cost recovery (depreciation) life; method; and convention for tangible personal and real property and calculate the deduction allowable under basic MACRS.
-Level of Difficulty: 1 Easy
+AACSB: Analytical Thinking AACSB: Reflective Thinking AICPA: BB Critical Thinking Blooms: Analyze

+Learning Objective: 02-02 Determine the applicable cost recovery (depreciation) life, method, and convention for tangible personal and real property and calculate the deduction allowable under basic MACRS.

-81. Teddy purchased only one asset during the current year.
-It placed in service machinery (7-year property) on October 1st with a basis of \$76,500.
-Calculate the maximum depreciation expense, rounded to the nearest whole number (ignoring \$179 and bonus depreciation).
+85. Teddy purchased only one asset during the current year.
+Teddy placed in service machinery (7-year property) on October 1st with a basis of \$76,500.
+Calculate the maximum depreciation expense, rounded to the nearest whole number (ignoring §179 and bonus depreciation).

 Feedback: The asset's recovery period is 7 years and the mid-quarter convention applies since more than 40 percent of the property was placed in service during the fourth quarter.
-The calculation is $76,500 \times .0357 = $2,731$.
+The calculation is $$76,500 \times .0357 = $2,731$ .

-AACSB: Analytic AACSB: Reflective Thinking AICPA BB: Critical Thinking
+AACSB: Analytical Thinking AACSB: Reflective Thinking AICPA: BB Critical Thinking Blooms: Analyze